HWCG LLC: Response System Capabilities

 The consortium’s response system builds on the equipment proven effective in the containment of the Deepwater Horizon blowout, including the Helix Fast Response System with the Q4000 intervention vessel and Helix Producer 1 from Helix Energy Solutions Group.

 HWCG’s core equipment includes two dual-ram capping stacks capable of operating in water depths through 10,000 feet.
 These capping stacks can effectively shut-in and contain a subsea well.
 If a flow and capture is required, the system is capable of a process volume of 130,000 barrels of oily fluids per day and 220 million cubic feet of gas per day.

 HWCG maintains contracts and operating agreements with over thirty service providers to leverage additional expertise, assistance and equipment.
 This integrated response solution yielded a tested deployment response time of less than seven days to cap a deepwater well, compared to the nearly 90 days needed to contain the Deepwater Horizon blowout.

 HWCG continues to run annual subsea incident response drills and collaborates with members, service sector companies and regulators in order to continually test and improve its response plan.

-Members

-HWCG currently supports seventeen member companies: Deep Gulf Energy LP, ENI US Operating Company Inc., EnVen Energy Ventures, LLC, Energy Resource Technology GOM, Inc., LLOG Exploration Company, LLC, Marubeni Oil & Gas (USA) Inc., Murphy Exploration & Production Company (USA), Noble Energy Services, Inc., Petrobras USA Inc., Red Willow Offshore, LLC, Repsol Services Company, Ridgewood Energy WCG Member, LLC, Talos ERT, Talos Petroleum LLC, TOTAL E&P USA, INC, Walter Oil & Gas Corporation and W&T Offshore, Inc.